Economics Financial Personal Advice

 1. Better retirement planning that doesn’t involve putting money in the wall street casino but maintains TRUE compounding of your principal/investment.

-2. Access to capital (“money”) quickly for things like buying a car, unplanned life events (weddings, funerals, medical issues, etc etc), or even opportune investments you can’t pass up.
-CRITICAL REQUIREMENT: must not require onerous collateral / liens.
+2. Access to capital (“money”) quickly for things like unplanned life events (weddings, funerals, medical issues, etc) or, more ideally, opportune investment opportunities!

 3. Becoming your own banker so you can benefit from the tremendous profits generated by the banking sector.
 Get involved in the banking business and pay yourself instead.